aj-michael/gcc/README.md

 A Java compiler for a worse version of Java.

-## Build instructions
+## Installation/Release instructions

-Build with `gradle build -x test`.
+To install, download and unzip the most recent [release](https://github.com/aj-michael/minijavac/releases).
+Add `export PATH="$PATH:/path/to/minijavac-x.y.z/bin"` to your bashrc or set the equivalent Windows environment variable.

+To cut a new release, use `gradle distZip` or `gradle distTar`.

-## Run instructions
+## Development build instructions

-Run with `java -jar build/libs/minijavac-0.0.0.jar sample_inputs/testfile1.java`
+Build with `gradle build`.
+Generate the lexer and parser with `gradle generate`.
+Run tests with `gradle test`.
+Build an executable jar with `gradle build`.
+Run the jar with `java -jar build/libs/minijavac-x.y.z.jar sample_inputs/testfile1.java`.